Making your first font with Glyphr Studio

 Shapes in fonts don't have strokes with weights, they are just simple filled shapes.
 You may have used stroke weights on paths in your design file, but you'll need to convert these to shapes before you import them.

-- Adobe Illustrator - Select the path and do Object > Path > Outline Stroke
+- Adobe Illustrator - Select the path, then from the menu select Object > Path > Outline Stroke

-- Inkscape - Select the path and do Path > Stroke to Path
+- Inkscape - Select the path, then from the menu select Path > Stroke to Path

 Step 5: Import to Glyphr Studio